 The movie starts off with Jane and Tarzan playing around in the trees when she suddenly decides to leave.
-She tells Terk, who has a really terrible voice actor here, by the way, and Tantor that she plans to make a nice party for their first anniversary.
-Terk and Tantor say that might not be a good idea and use a previous run in with British customs as an example.
+She tells Terk, who sounds pretty bad, by the way, and Tantor that she plans to make a nice party for their first anniversary.
+Terk and Tantor say that might not be a good idea and use a previous run-in with British customs to assert their claim.
 Thus they relay the entire story to Jane; a story she was entirely present for while Terk and Tantor were barely in it.

 Tarzan obviously makes the girls uncomfortable with his less than proper manners and actions, but both parties remain civil.
 When Tarzan leaves to get some food, the girls claim that Jane has changed and don’t show much appreciation for the life she has in the jungle.
 In an effort to prove to her friends that she hasn’t changed, she prepares a fancy picnic for them the following day.

 Jane invites Tarzan along, but he feels like she’s embarrassed by him, especially when she tries to get him to wear his father’s old suit.
 He refuses to go, and Jane goes to the picnic without him.

 Jane starts her picnic with her friends when the panthers, Nuru and Sheeta, attack.
 They manage to escape, but find themselves lost in the jungle.